structuralbioinformatics/archdbsql/README.md

 pip install https://github.com/structuralbioinformatics/archdbsql/archive/v0.1.zip
 ```

+If you don't have SQL access to ArchDB14, you can donwload a minified SQLdump at http://sbi.upf.edu/archdb/download

 If of use, please cite:

 Bonet, J., Planas-Iglesias, J., Garcia-Garcia, J., Marin-Lopez, M.A., Fernandez-Fuentes, N., Oliva, B. ArchDB 2014: structural classification of loops in proteins.
 Nucleic Acids Res. http://doi.org/10.1093/nar/gkt1189